Sieboldianus/lbsntransform/docs/input-types.md

     * `--zip_records` Allows to zip records from multiple sources using semi-colon (`;`), e.g.:
         * `--input_path_url "https://mypage.org/dataset_col1.csv;https://mypage.org/dataset_col2.csv"`
           Will process records from both csv files parallel, by zipping files.

+!!! note "Note <code>--input_path_url</code>"
+    To not be confused, this flag is used to provide _either_ a path _or_ a url to data.

+    - can also be list of urls (when using `--zip_records`)
+    - paths can be relative or absolute
+    - they will be parsed using `pathlib.Path`, which is OS independent.

 ### Database input (Postgres)

 * activated by default